 We have a small number of Key Stage 3 Pupil Librarians who help the librarians at break and lunchtime.
 Pupils can apply to be a pupil librarian in September/ October.

 Since 2015 our Librarians have combined World Book Day with a Readathon, when pupils, generally in Years 7-10, are given the opportunity to spend half a day or whole day in our library, The PLC, reading.
 No lessons, just reading for the pleasure of reading!
 Reading and raising money through their Readathon for Read for Good, a local charity who provide books and stories for children in hospital across the country.
 It's a great opportunity for anyone who loves to read.
 Did you know that Deer Park is an Outstanding Readathon School?
+Our Readathons in 2022 raised over £1,905.
 World Book Day in 2021 was during the third lockdown and so there was no Readathon but you can read here about what we organised for pupils.

 "Reading for pleasure is the single biggest indicator of a child’s future success – more than their family circumstances, their parents’ educational background or their income."

 Making time and space for reading can make SUCH a difference to us all, both mentally and physically.

 Reading is a great way to relax.
 Did you know that reading has been shown to work better and faster to calm frazzled nerves than listening to music, going for a walk or sitting down with a cup of tea?
 Because the human mind has to concentrate on reading, the distraction eases the tensions in muscles and the heart.
 And so we feel more relaxed.
 Perhaps going for a walk and then, when back, sitting down to read, with a cup of tea, is the way to go!

 When you read, not only do you reduce your stress levels, you also have the ability to escape from what immediately surrounds you.
 In addition, you learn more and become more able to understand others' beliefs, feelings and thoughts i.e. you become more empathetic.